Skip to main content

 Install Git

-Git is a crucial tool for version control in development.
+Git is an essential tool for version control in development.
 If you haven’t installed it yet, follow these steps:

 2. If Git isn’t installed, follow the official installation guide to set it up for your system.